-Brain natriutetic peptide (BNP) test is a blood test that measures levels of a protein made by your heart and blood vessels.
-This protein is called BNP.
+Brain natriuretic peptide (BNP) test is a blood test that measures levels of a protein called BPN that is made by your heart and blood vessels.
 BNP levels are higher than normal when you have heart failure.

-This test is usually done in the emergency room or hospital.
+This test is most often done in the emergency room or hospital.
 Results take up to 15 minutes.
 In some hospitals, a finger prick test with rapid results is available.

-When the needle is inserted to draw blood, you may feel moderate pain, though most people feel only a prick or a stinging sensation.
+When the needle is inserted to draw blood, you may feel a little pain.
+Most people feel only a prick or a stinging sensation.
 Afterward there may be some throbbing or bruising.

-Your doctor may order this test if you have signs of heart failure.
+You may need this test if you have signs of heart failure.
 Symptoms include shortness of breath and swelling of your legs or abdomen.
-The test helps your doctor make sure the problems are due to your heart and not your lungs, kidneys, or liver.
+The test helps make sure the problems are due to your heart and not your lungs, kidneys, or liver.

 It is unclear if repeated BNP tests are helpful in guiding treatment in those already diagnosed with heart failure.

-In general, results less than 100pg/mL are a sign the patient does not have heart failure.
+In general, results of less than 100 pg/ml are a sign a person does not have heart failure.

 BNP levels go up when the heart cannot pump the way it should.

 A related test, called the N-terminal pro-BNP test, is done in the same way.
-It provides similar information to your health care provider.
+It provides similar information.

-Redfield MM.
-Heart Failure with normal ejection fraction.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+Zile MR, Little WC.
+Heart failure with preserved ejection fraction.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 30.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 27.